Free-fall in a uniform gravitational field in non-commutative quantum mechanics: Quantum clock and time of flight measurement

 and

-and where $k_{n}=\frac{\sqrt{2m(E-n\hbar\omega)}}{\hbar}\,$.
+and where $\,k_{n}=\sqrt{2m(E-n\hbar\omega)}/\hbar\,$.

 Of course that the particle will be perturbed when coupled to the physical clock.
-In order that one has a small disturbance on particle's evolution, one must consider that such coupling is sufficiently small.
-We therefore set $V_n \ll E\,$, from which we have $k_n \simeq k-n\omega (2E/m)^{-1/2}=k-n\omega /(\hbar k/m)\,$.
-Besides that, in the limit of small coupling we also have

-so that $\,|T_{n}(k)|\simeq 1\,$.
+In order that one has a small disturbance on the particle evolution, one must consider that such coupling is sufficiently small.
+We therefore set $\,V_n \ll E\,$, from which we have \be k_n \simeq k-n\omega (2E/m)^{-1/2}=k-n\omega /(\hbar k/m)\,. \ee Furthermore, in the limit of small coupling we also have $\,T_{n}(k) \simeq\exp{(i(k_{n}-k)L)} \,,$ so that $\,|T_{n}(k)|\simeq 1\,$.
 Under the above conditions we can write the phase shift due to the clock as

 Let us call $\,T=L/(\hbar k/m)\,$.
 Now we can express the final wave function for the particle-clock system as